holepunchto/dht-rpc/README.md

 }
 ```

-Additionally since you'll want a known port for a bootstrap node it adds the bind option as a primary argument.
+Additionally since you'll want a known port for a bootstrap node it adds the `port` option as a primary argument.

 #### `await node.ready()`